 With Ellis Whittam’s support by your side, you can be confident that you are being compliant.
 And with compliance comes a reduced fear of health and safety fines.

-- Write you a Health & Safety policy
+- Write you a Health & Safety policy; and

 - Answer any queries you have along the way.

-If you want to reduce the fear of Health & Safety and increase your compliance, then get in touch today.
+If you want to reduce the fear of health and safety and increase your compliance, then get in touch today.